 Your condition will affect the cost of your travel insurance.
 The higher your risk of needing medical treatment abroad, the higher the premium you’ll pay.

-The UK also has an agreement with several countries in non-European Economic Areas (EEA).
+It’s worth noting that the UK has healthcare agreements with several countries in non-European Economic Areas (EEA).

-In those countries, you’ll receive state healthcare at a low cost, or free, should you need it.
+In the countries listed, you’ll receive state healthcare at a low cost or for free, should you need it.